ddgarcia/playbook/_chapters/800-Incubator/040-weighting-formative-vs-summative.md

 Create an overall grading scheme where at least 60% of the final grade comes from formative assessments (which should have flexible deadlines and opportunities for multiple submissions) [See Formative Assessments are for Learning].

-Balance the remaining 40% among summative assessments.
+Allocate the remaining 40% to summative assessments.